julik/vitrine/README.md

 * CoffeeScript and SCSS files will have sourcemaps out of the box for pleasant browser debugging.
 * Decent error messages will be shown for both invalid SCSS and invalid CoffeeScript, including proper line reference for syntax errors.

+Vitrine favors **runtime assembly** for JavaScript and CSS.
+That is: load many files into your page in development mode, and build them into one chunk using external tools on deployment only.

+This helps accelerating the roundtrip time because if you use asset compilation on every reload when designing the UI you can easily get into the compile-concat-minify roundtrip times of more than a few seconds.
+This is too much.

+You are totally free to use your own compile-concat-minify pipelines when building for production.
+Unlike Sprockets Vitrine does not force you to inject any specific preprocessor directives into your scripts or CSS - this also facilitates debugging a GREAT LOT.

 ## Asset caching